josephmannis/pull-request-widget/README.md

 #### Configure the Widget
 1. Download the widget binary from the releases tab.
 2. Drop the folder into your Übersicht widget folder.
-3. Open `index.jsx` and add your personal github API key to the `GITHUB_KEY` constant.
+3. Open `index.jsx` and add your personal github API key to the `GITHUB_KEY` constant in `src/api.js`.
 Save the file.

 Your widget should be running. 💵